isinyaaa/aoc/23/README.md

 Maybe I'll try that later.
 Either way this one is __already__ blazingly fast (~400us on the M1 🔥).

+The answer, of course, always lies in group theory.
+Joking aside, I should probably make better benchmarks, but coding something to generate inputs is a little beyond my scope, and I'm already spending too much time on these.

 ## Notes

 - Allocator stuff doesn't seem that hard, but I don't get how you can avoid having some boilerplate